jundalisay/superb/content/en/research/socrates/the-economist/chapter-12.md

 {{< r a="Ischomachus" >}}
 No, he who would create a spirit of carefulness in others must have the skill himself to supervise the field of labour.

 To test, examine, scrutinise.

 He must be ready to requite where due the favour of a service well performed, nor hesitate to visit the penalty of their deserts upon those neglectful of their duty.

 The answer of the barbarian to the king seems aposite.

-You know the story, how the king had met with a good horse, but wished to give the creature flesh and that without delay, and so asked some one reputed to be clever about horses= "What will give him flesh most quickly?"
-To which the other= "The master's eye."
+You know the story, how the king had met with a good horse, but wished to give the creature flesh and that without delay, and so asked some one reputed to be clever about horses: "What will give him flesh most quickly?"
+To which the other: "The master's eye."

 So, too, it strikes me, Socrates, there is nothing like "the master's eye" to call forth latent qualities, and turn the same to beautiful and good effect.
 {{< /r >}}